GovReady/govready-q/Schema.md

 This type asks the user for a single line of free-form text.
 The text cannot be empty.

-A `placeholder` can be specified which provides "placeholder" text displayed inside the form field when the user has not yet entered anything.
+A `placeholder` can be specified which places ghosted "placeholder" text inside the form field when the user has not yet entered anything.
+A `default` value can be specified, instead, which fills in the field with a value that the user can edit (or not) before submitting the answer.
+The placeholder and default fields are rendered like other Module documents --- just like the `prompt`.

 `help` text can be specified which provides an additional prompt smaller and below the field input.